goauthentik/authentik/website/integrations/services/aws/index.md

 SCIM allows you to synchronize (part of) your directory to AWS's IAM, saving you the hassle of having to create users by hand.
 In order to do so, take the following steps in your AWS Identity Center:

--   In your `Settings` pane, locate the `Automatic Provisioning` Info box.
-Click `Enable`.
+-   In your _Settings_ pane, locate the _Automatic Provisioning_ information box.
+Click _Enable_.
--   AWS will give you an `SCIM Endpoint` and a `Access Token`.
+-   AWS will give you an _SCIM Endpoint_ and a _Access Token_.
 Take note of these values.

 Go back to your authentik instance